CheXGenBench: A Unified Benchmark For Fidelity, Privacy and Utility of Synthetic Chest Radiographs: Introduction

-To address these critical limitations, we introduce CheXGenBench, a comprehensive benchmark designed for rigorous evaluation of frontier generative models across a diverse spectrum of metrics encompassing: \fbox{\textbf{(1)}} generation fidelity and mode coverage, \fbox{\textbf{(2)}} privacy and re-identification risk assessment, and \fbox{\textbf{(3)}} downstream clinical utility through an extensive suite of 20+ quantitative and interpretable metrics.
-We establish standardised training and evaluation protocols to enable equitable comparison between diverse model architectures. \revised{Furthermore, our work is highly complementary to standardised evaluation approaches such as model and data card \cite{zamzmi2024scorecards} by providing the information required to populate those cards.} CheXGenBench prioritises usability and adaptability, facilitating seamless plug-and-play integration of both existing and emerging generative frameworks.
+To address these limitations, we introduce CheXGenBench, a comprehensive benchmark designed for rigorous evaluation of frontier generative models across a diverse spectrum of metrics encompassing: \fbox{\textbf{(1)}} generation fidelity and mode coverage, \fbox{\textbf{(2)}} privacy and re-identification risk assessment, and \fbox{\textbf{(3)}} downstream clinical utility through an extensive suite of 20+ quantitative and interpretable metrics.
+We establish standardised training and evaluation protocols to enable equitable comparison between diverse model architectures.
+Furthermore, our work is highly complementary to standardised evaluation approaches such as model and data card \citep{zamzmi2024scorecards} by providing the information required to populate those cards.
+CheXGenBench prioritises usability and adaptability, facilitating seamless plug-and-play integration of both existing and emerging generative frameworks.
 Through systematic evaluation, we present several T2I models previously \textbf{unexplored} for radiograph generation and establish new state-of-the-art (SoTA) performance.
-Furthermore, we release a synthetic dataset, \textbf{\textit{\dataset}}, comprising 75K high-quality radiographs generated by our benchmark-leading model to facilitate advancement in medical image analysis research.